zen-browser/docs/content/guides/generic-optimized.md

 The optimized version of Zen uses [Advanced Vector Extensions 2 (AVX2)](https://wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2), a CPU instruction set that enhances performance for certain tasks.
 This instruction set is available only on modern processors.

-## Supported CPUs for optimized builds
+## Supported CPUs for the optimized builds

 The optimized builds of Zen are compatible only with the following CPU families: